houndci/hound/README.md

 [Hound](http://houndci.com),
 a hosted service
-that reviews GitHub pull requests for CoffeeScript, Go, HAML, JavaScript, Ruby, SCSS, and Swift style guide violations.
+that reviews GitHub pull requests for style guide violations.

+Supported languages:
+- JavaScript
+- TypeScript
+- CoffeeScript
+- Go
+- Ruby
+- Elixir
+- Swift
+- SCSS
+- HAML
+- Markdown
+- Bash

 If you have questions about the service, see [Help] or email [hello@houndci.com].